mvciekzvbek/Front-Trends-2017/README.md

 <a name="vitaly"></a>
 # Vitaly Friedman (Smashing Magazine): Smashing Magazine’s 2017 Relaunch

-Case study of Smashing Magazine (SM) redesigning.
+Case study of Smashing Magazine redesigning.
 SM was losing lots of revenue because of ad-blocking.
-Now, they've replaced membership for ad revenue, brought more focus to their paid products (books).
+Now, they've replaced it with membrship.

-We're too tied in to media queries.
-Defining the scope of breakpoints is almost impossible considering the huge amounts of devices and viewport sizes possible.
-You can't be sure your media queries cover everything.
-Avoid them as much as possible in the design process.
+Media queries will not cover everyting, avoid them as much as possible in the design process

-Use:
-- rem for root component
-- em for sub parts

 To good adjustment of font sizes they used calc() css function - fluid sizing.